First, my best moment. The moment that was everything:

 2. “As in the beginning, so in the middle, so in the end.”
 In other words, those initial red flags?
 Don’t explain those away, thinking that surely you must be mis-reading something.
 Your initial hits about a situation or person tend to show up again (in the middle) and the end (when you’re shaking your head and asking yourself how you ended up here).
 When you sense that something’s not right, there are two places where you end up: Either you’re on target with your perceptions that something’s off (which means the situation is no bueno), or if you truly are mis-reading something, then you’re going to fight the impulses in your body that are screaming that something’s wrong.
 Either way, it doesn’t feel good–so keep it simple, and distance yourself from what doesn’t feel good.
 Whether it was hiring contractors, booking hotels, or proposing workshops, 2014 made it clear that while it’s woo-woo to follow the energy of something, woo is where it’s at.
 When things were easy-peasy from the get-go, I walked away feeling lifted up.
 Any time I pushed something through, all I ever got was more pushing.

-3. “If you don’t feel comfortable asserting your boundaries, that’s your sign that you shouldn’t work with them.” –Rachael Maddox .
-I was on the phone with my girl Rach, trying to parse through a sticky hiring situation.
-Rachael and I started jamming on boundaries, and that’s when she delivered this gem.
+3. “If you don’t feel comfortable asserting your boundaries, that’s your sign that you shouldn’t work with them.”
+I was trying to parse through a sticky hiring situation, when someone said this to me.
 It hit like a perfectly aimed arrow, helping me to understand why I hadn’t spoken up more, or sooner, and why I’d accepted months of flimsy excuses.
 Note that this doesn’t just apply to who you hire–it works for romantic relationships, friendships, and any other collaboration.

 4. Gratitude for the little things will save your life.
 In the first few weeks with baby, everything was challenging.
 My daughter went through a brief period of crying every night, off and on, from approximately five p.m. to ten p.m.
 Finally (!) she would go to sleep.
 My husband and I would sit on the couch, sip a glass of wine together, and share five things that we were grateful for.
 I remember clinging to that little gratitude ritual, because we were so sleep-deprived and wrecked from all the crying, and we knew that in just a few hours she would be awake, again.
 It was a tiny moment of normalcy between us at a time when everything felt upended.
 It taught me the power of gratitude in a way that nothing else ever has.
 (Oh, and–some big gratitude that she stopped crying for five hours a night!).